A Unified Perspective on the Dynamics of Deep Transformers: Clustering For Gaussian Initial Data

 \section{Clustering For Gaussian Initial Data}

 Let us now tackle the particular case where the initial data is a Gaussian measure.
-This is an over-simplistic modelization of real data; still, it provides a simple example of anisotropic data, which allows us to study the evolution of the anisotropy across the dynamics.
+This is an oversimplified model for real data; still, it provides a simple example of anisotropic data, which allows us to study the evolution of the anisotropy across the dynamics.
 Indeed, the Gaussian case has the nice property that several types of unmasked self-attention introduced in Section \ref{sec:att_variants} have a closed form when $\mu$ is Gaussian—more precisely, $\Gamma_\mu$ becomes an affine function.
 This implies that Gaussian input measures stay Gaussian during the dynamics $\partial_t\mu + \mathrm{div}(\mu \Gamma_\mu) = 0$, so that we can summarize the evolution as a system of ordinary differential equations linking the expectation and the covariance matrix of $\mu$, which can then be studied more easily than the initial PDE.
+This viewpoint is not limited to self-attention layers: Appendix \ref{appsec:drifting_models} records a closely related application to the Gaussian-kernel drifting field introduced in \cite{deng2026generative}.
+This field is the difference between the target and current normalized Gaussian-kernel attention fields, so the Gaussian computations below also provide closed mean and covariance dynamics for drifting between Gaussian measures.